WeiHuang05/Weihuang05.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, University of Science and Technology of China (USTC), Aug.
+2010 - Jun.
+2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Physics, University of Science and Technology of China (USTC), Aug.
+2014 - Jun.
+2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Computer Science, University of Technology Sydney (UTS),  Aug.
+2017 - Nov.
+2021

 Work experience
 ======